-No volunteer shall be permitted to access, review, disclose, or use confidential customer/employee data, or participate in conversations in which confidential information is discussed.
-Each volunteer shall keep strictly confidential all information he or she may have access to while performing services.
+No volunteer shall be permitted to access, review, disclose, or use conditional customer/ employee date, or participate in conversations in which confidential information is discussed.
+Each volunteer shall keep strictly confidential all information he or she may learn during the course of performing services.